Geometric approach for the identification of Hamiltonian systems of quasi-Painlev\'e type: Constructing spaces of initial conditions

 In the following we will omit the hats and simply write $L_i-E$ by abuse of notation.

 \item The new base point is not an intersection point of inaccessible divisor components and therefore away from the origin of any coordinate chart Therefore, it will be visible in both charts

 \end{enumerate} Each base point of the extended Hamiltonian system in $\mathbb{CP}^2$ gives rise to a \textit{cascade} of blow-ups.
 Sometimes a cascade can split into several branches, namely if several new base points appear on the exceptional curve after a blow-up.
 A cascade of blow-ups finishes if on the exceptional curve after a blow-up both vector fields $(u_\text{f}',v_\text{f}')$, $(U_\text{f}',V_\text{f}')$ form a regular initial value problem after a change of independent variables, i.e.\ no new base points appear.
-We call the corresponding charts $(u_\text{f},v_\text{f})$, $(U_\text{f},V_\text{f})$ the \textit{final charts} of the cascade.
-In all cases that we consider in this paper, each cascade of blow-ups finishes after a finite number of blow-ups, although we do not know a priori how many blow-ups are required for a given equation.
-In~\!\cite{KeckerFilipuk} an example of an equation was given for which at least one cascade of blow-ups does not terminate.
-However, we do not know of a necessary or sufficient criterion on an equation for the blow-up cascades to terminate.
+We call the corresponding charts $(u_\text{f},v_\text{f})$, $(U_\text{f},V_\text{f})$ the \textit{final charts} of the cascade. { In all cases that we consider in this paper, each cascade of blow-ups finishes after a finite number of blow-ups.
+Although a resolution of base points is possible in a finite number of steps, we do not know of an a priori criterion for an equation to decide how many blow-ups are necessary.}

 For a given equation we obtain the blow-up diagram which schematically depicts the irreducible components of the exceptional divisor.
 Each line in this diagram is assigned its self-intersection number.
 In a further abstraction we represent each line by a dot, where we connect dots whose corresponding lines have a non-zero intersection product.
 In the case of Painlev\'e equations, these are (extended) Dynkin diagrams (all irreducible components have self-intersection $-2$), whereas for the quasi-Painlev\'e equations studied in section~\ref{sec:quasi_Painleve}, we have at least one curve of self-intersection $-3$.